Qumran cemetery

-The Qumran cemetery is in eastern Qumran in the West Bank, part of Palestinian area which is under Israeli occupation.
+The Qumran cemetery is in eastern Qumran, an archaeological site in the West Bank, a part of Palestine which is under Israeli occupation.
 It is a large area leading to a descent from which four finger-like ridges point eastward.
 On these ridges more tombs are located.
 The current estimate of tombs in the cemetery is over 1100.
 The largest section, that on the plateau proper, has two east-west paths which divide it into three parts.
 There are also two small cemeteries near Qumran, one ten minutes' walk north of the main cemetery and one to the south, on the other side of Wadi Qumran.

 Excavation

 The cemetery at the Qumran site is said to be a unique cemetery because how all of the graves differ from each other in one way or another.
 The characteristics of some graves point towards one tradition, while other characteristics point towards another.
 This makes it very difficult to determine to whom all the skeletons belong.
 There are up to 1,200 graves, found throughout all six cemeteries: the primary cemetery, the three extensions of the primary, the north cemetery (about 10 minutes away from the primary cemetery) and one south of Wadi Qumran.
 Despite the large number of tombs present in the cemeteries, Roland de Vaux only excavated 43 graves, while Solomon H. Steckoll examined ten. and Broshi and Eshel three, However, excavation of Jewish burials has been halted.
 Of de Vaux's 43 tombs, forty skeletons were fit to examine.
 Twenty-two of these are now in Germany (Collectio Kurth) and eighteen are in French institutions (Musee de l’Homme, Paris and Ecole Biblique, Jerusalem).